inference-labs-inc/JSTprove/docs/models.md

 ## ONNX expectations

 - Export models with ops limited to **Conv2D**, **GEMM/MatMul**, **MaxPool2D**, **ReLU**.
-- **Single-input** models are the standard path.
-Multi-input models may require customized input handling (provide all inputs with the correct names and shapes).
+- **Currently supported:** **single-input** models.
+Multi-input models are **not supported** by the CLI at this time.

 ---

 ## Quantization

 - Quantization is **automatic** in the pipeline during **compile**.
-- Internally, inputs and weights are scaled to integers (power-of-two base), and tensors are reshaped to the expected shapes before witness generation.
+- Internally, inputs and weights are scaled to integers, and tensors are reshaped to the expected shapes before witness generation.
 - The CLI's **witness** and **verify** stages take care of **rescale + reshape** via circuit helpers.

 **Important:** Always pass a **`.onnx`** file to `--quantized-path` (not `.json`).